dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** June 15th is the day in 1804 that New Hampshire approves the Twelfth Amendment to the United States Constitution, ratifying the document.
+**<b>📌 Daily Fact:</b>** June 16th is the day in 1972 that the largest single-site hydro-electric power project in Canada is inaugurated at Churchill Falls, Labrador.

 ---